Breathing Too Fast (Tachypnea) complications

 Fainting is when you lose consciousness for a short time because your brain is not getting enough oxygen.
 The medical term for fainting is syncope, but it is commonly known as "passing out."
 A fainting spell generally lasts from a few seconds to a...

 Respiratory alkalosis is a condition that changes the balance of carbon dioxide and oxygen in the blood.
 It occurs when carbon dioxide levels drop too low.
 Hyperventilation is typically the underlying cause.

-When your muscles contract, become stiff, or spasm involuntarily, it is called spasticity.
+Spasticity occurs when muscles contract, become stiff, or spasm involuntarily.
 Spasticity can make it difficult to walk, move, or talk.
 It can be uncomfortable and painful at times.
-Spasticity occurs when the nerve impulses that contro...